Tips for Writing in North American Colleges: The Basics

 - Don’t rely on the Internet for everything.
 Get at least a few print sources.

-- In most cases, what you already know about a topic is right, but you still need to prove that knowledge.
+- In most cases, what you already know about a topic is right, but you still need to prove that knowledge by finding sources that backup your knowledge.
 A portion of research isn’t about finding new information, but about finding a source to support what you already know.

-- Make sure to provide in-text citations and a full bibliography.
+- Make sure to provide in-text citations and a full bibliography for all the sources you use, regardless of whether you paraphrase them or quote them verbatim.

 Bibliographies and In-text Citations

 Whenever you write something based on research, you will need to include a bibliography and in-text citations.
-A bibliography is a comprehensive list of all the sources you have used in writing the paper, alphabetized by author family name and organized according to a standardized format.
+A bibliography is a comprehensive list of all the sources you have used in writing the paper, alphabetized by each author’s last name and organized according to a standardized format.
 In-text citations are short references within the body of your writing that tell the reader where a particular piece of information comes from:

 In this example, the information is from page 21 of a book written by Juul.
 After looking at an in-text citation, a reader can go to the bibliography and find the full citation: